Friday, February 21, 2025

 2 hours

-Warzone: Decent laptop for competitive gaming at high settings , you can hit 100fps and even more if you turn DLSS mode on.
+Warzone: A 3060RTX however is very very decent for competitive gaming at high settings , you can hit 100fps with a 3060RTX running at 130W.
+The 4060RTX however at 100W will perform significantly especially if you turn on DLSS mode.

 • A MUX Switch which increases GPU performance by 15-20% and which this Lenovo Model (all legion pro models) have.

-GPU Watts MUX CPU FPS(1080p) DLLS Graphics CoD Youtube
+GPU Watts MUX CPU QHD(FHD) DLLS Graphics CoD Youtube

 3060RTX (130W) 130W YES Ryzen 7 5800H 90(60) ON High MW 3 NAB